 Upwards of 40 boys had given in their names for membership."

-Jack Williams says (Aug 2014) that the Scout Hut in the early 1940s was behind Croft Hall, later in Everland Road (at the far, eastern, end) and by the 1950s it was in Croft Field.
-Ron Tarry remembered (NWN 20 Nov 2007) that the hut was formerly a cow shed belonging to parsonage farm, and that under the supervision of local builder George Pounds, the cow stalls were removed, the floor concreted, and the walls plastered and painted.
+Jack Williams says (August 2014) that the Scout Hut in the early 1940s was behind Croft Hall, later in Everland Road (at the far, eastern, end) and by the 1950s it was in Croft Field.
+Ron Tarry remembered (NWN 20 Nov 2007) that the hut was formerly a cow shed belonging to Parsonage Farm, and that under the supervision of local builder George Pounds, the cow stalls were removed, the floor concreted, and the walls plastered and painted.

 Hungerford Scouts folded for a time, but was reformed, as the 1st Hungerford Scouts Group in Nov 1967.